edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 I agree that we should strive for greater collective enlightenment and I think that starts with individual enlightenment.
 But once we are enlightened, there is indeed much we should strive to do to continue being our true enlightened selves.
-We should strive to be the best version of ourselves, keep the great values of humanity alive and expand our questions.
+We should strive to be the best version of ourselves, to keep the great values of humanity alive and to expand our questions.

 Leading by example